k0ju/NoteWorthy/README.md

 3. Build the Maven project `mvn package`.

 ### Run Dev Environment within your IDE
+4. Import the project into your IDE as a Maven project.
+Make sure you're selecting the top-level folder.
-4. Run the project as a Java Application.
+5. Run the project as a Java Application.
 The main class is located under `de.k0ju.noteworthy.NoteWorthyBackend`.
-5. Open your browser and go to `http://localhost:8080/`.
+6. Open your browser and go to `http://localhost:8080/`.